What is hip dysplasia?

-Following referral to Fitzpatrick Referrals Orthopaedic Service you will have a consultation with one of our orthopaedic clinicians whereby a thorough orthopaedic assessment will be performed.
+Following referral to Fitzpatrick Referrals orthopaedic service, you will have a consultation with one of our orthopaedic clinicians whereby a thorough orthopaedic assessment will be performed.
 During this time, the clinician can advise of a provisional diagnosis and discuss possible courses of action.
-Depending on decisions made, your dog may be admitted to the hospital to allow radiographs of the hips joints under sedation or general anaesthesia.
+Depending on the decisions made, your dog may be admitted to the hospital to allow radiographs of the hip joints under sedation or general anaesthesia.
 It may also be advised that your dog has additional diagnostic imaging such as CT or MRI which will be performed by our advanced diagnostic imaging team.
 Your dog will receive one-to-one nursing care throughout the process by one of our nurses from the prep nursing team who are all highly trained and experienced in anaesthesia and sedation.

-The orthopaedic clinician will also perform a specific manipulative evaluation of your dogs hips called an ‘Ortolani’ test.
+The orthopaedic clinician will also perform a specific manipulative evaluation of your dog’s hips called an ‘Ortolani’ test.
 This test is performed while your dog is heavily sedated or under general anaesthesia and is used to assess laxity in the hip joint.

-Following diagnostic imaging and complete clinical examination your clinician will be able to advise you of the treatment options suitable for your dog.
+Following diagnostic imaging and complete clinical examination, your clinician will be able to advise you of the treatment options suitable for your dog.

 How is hip dysplasia treated?

 The best treatment for hip dysplasia depends on many factors, but the most important is the severity of the clinical problem.
 In some dogs, the clinical problem is mild, and in some cases, the diagnosis of hip dysplasia was incidental as part of a screening test (e.g. for a dog being considered as a breeding animal).
-In other dogs, the clinical signs are more obvious and treatments will target not only the current problem, but also the potential problems that the individual is likely to face later in life.
+In other dogs, the clinical signs are more obvious and treatments will target not only the current problem but also the potential problems that the individual is likely to face later in life.

 Non-surgical management of hip dysplasia